laminlabs/lamindb/docs/manage-changes.md

 artifact.save()
 ```

-Objects in the archive are hidden from queries & search like objects in the trash, but they are not scheduled for deletion.
+Objects in the archive are hidden from queries and searches, like objects in the trash, but they are not scheduled for deletion.
 You can query for them by adding `branch__name="archive"` to the filter.

-### Contribution branches
+### Contribution workflow
+#### Create a branch
 To create a contribution branch and switch to it, run:

 ```bash
 lamin switch -c my_branch
 ```

 This configures a default branch in your environment that takes effect in shell, Python, and R sessions.
-All objects that you create will then be created on that branch.
+All objects you create are then created on that branch.
 Alternatively, you can directly configure a branch via the API:

 ::::{tab-set}